aws-samples/amazon-sagemaker-keras-text-classification/README.md

 # AIM427-Take an ML from idea to production using Amazon SageMaker

-## Use following login to sign in into an AWS Account.
+#### Use following url to sign in into an AWS Account.
 Use the hash provided as the login credential.

 ```
 https://dashboard.eventengine.run/login